bb-io/Contentful/README.md

 ### Entries

+- **Get locales** returns the default locales and a list of other locales, all in code form to easily use in conjunction with the convert operator.
 - **Get entry's text/rich text field** returns the content of short text, long text or rich text field of the entry as a string.
 - **Get entry's text/rich text field as HTML file** returns the content of short text, long text or rich text field of the entry as an HTML file.
 - **Set entry's text/rich text field** sets the content of short text, long text or rich text field of the entry from a string.